ibm-cloud-docs/EventStreams/messagehub120.md

   3. To run the next commands, you need the following information:

     * Your brokers list, which was returned in your credentials `kafka_brokers_sasl`.
 Your brokers list must be a comma-separated list for kafkacat.
+	Only your first five brokers are listed in VCAP_SERVICES.
+If you have more than five brokers, use a Kafka client to retrieve the details of you other brokers.

     * Your ```apikey```.
 The first 8 characters form your sasl.username and the remainder of the ```apikey``` forms your sasl.password.
     * The location of your SSL certificates.
 For example, on Ubuntu the SSL_CERTS_DIRECTORY is ```/etc/ssl/certs/```